List of works influenced by Don Quixote: Paintings and illustrations

 Don Quixote has inspired many illustrators, painters and sculptors, including Gustave Doré, Pablo Picasso, Salvador Dalí and Antonio de la Gandara.
 The French artist Honoré Daumier produced 29 paintings and 49 drawings based on the book and characters of Don Quixote, starting with an exhibition at the 1850 Paris Salon, which would later inspire Pablo Picasso.
 In 1863, Gustave Doré produced a large set of drawings based on Don Quixote.
 On 10 August 1955, Pablo Picasso drew an illustration of Don Quixote and Sancho Panza for the journal weekly Les Lettres françaises (week of 18–24 August 1955), which quoted from the Daumier caricature of a century before.
 Widely reproduced, today it is the iconic image used by the Spanish government to promote Cervantes and Don Quixote.
-The comic-book adaptation Don Quichotte de la Manche by Paul and Gaëtan Brizzi was published in 2023.
+The comic-book adaptation Don Quixote: A Graphic Novel Adaptation by Paul and Gaëtan Brizzi was published in 2023.